 And so will you.
 I promise.

-One little piece of advice I'd give: if you don't have someone at home to help spur you on to getting out of your house, enlist a friend to do some of the things you'd normally do like watch the Christmas tree lighting or even a little shopping.
+One little piece of advice I'd give: if you don't have someone at home to help spur you on to getting out of your house, enlist a friend who will talk you into doing some of the things you'd normally do like watch the town or military installation's Christmas tree lighting or even a little shopping.
 A few moments out may help you forget for a time.
 But the kicker is that--what YOU want to do.

 But above all, don't feel you have to be "on" for anyone's expectations (this is different to me than trying to make things better for your children.)
 I didn't send cards, bake cookies, or feel obligated to participate in anything I didn't want to.
 Give yourself that permission.
 Those who love you will understand.